 You can nominate yourself as a Rep for your year group at the start of each academic year by submitting a brief manifesto.
 The manifestos are posted online and all students have the opportunity to review these and vote for their year's Reps.

-The Reps (typically two-three for each year group) are expected to act as advocates, collecting the views and opinions of students in their year and representing them at the Staff Student Liaison Committee, which meets twice per semester.
+The Reps (typically two-three for each year group) are expected to act as advocates, collecting the views and opinions of students in their year and representing them at the Staff Student Liaison Committee.